Catching Sight of Thelma & Louise

 Kimber Myers, Los Angeles Times

-"This uniquely touching documentary shows how impactful art can be, how many people it can reach and just how long it can last...These heartwarming and heartbreaking collection of voices would make Thelma & Louise, themselves, very proud."
+"This uniquely touching documentary shows how impactful art can be, how many people it can reach and just how long it can last...These heartwarming and heartbreaking collection of voices would make Thelma and Louise, themselves, very proud."

 Brigid Presecky, The Hot Pink Pen